Genrep-Software/style-guides/c++/cppguide.md

 Template metaprogramming interferes with large scale refactoring by making the job of refactoring tools harder.
-First, the template code is expanded in multiple contexts, and it\'s hard to verify that the transformation makes sense in all of them.
+First, the template code is expanded in multiple contexts, and it's hard to verify that the transformation makes sense in all of them.
 Second, some refactoring tools work with an AST that only represents the structure of the code after template expansion.
 It can be difficult to automatically work back to the original source construct that needs to be rewritten.

-Template metaprogramming sometimes allows cleaner and easier-to-use interfaces than would be possible without it, but it\'s also often a temptation to be overly clever.
-It\'s best used in a small number of low level components where the extra maintenance burden is spread out over a large number of uses.
+Template metaprogramming sometimes allows cleaner and easier-to-use interfaces than would be possible without it, but it's also often a temptation to be overly clever.
+It's best used in a small number of low level components where the extra maintenance burden is spread out over a large number of uses.